exakat/php-dictionary/dictionary/variable.ini.rst

 Variables in PHP must start with a dollar sign ``$`` followed by the variable name.
 The name should begin with a letter or an underscore and can contain letters, numbers, and underscores.
 PHP variable names are case-sensitive.

-PHP is a loosely typed language, which means you don't need to explicitly declare the type of a variable.
+PHP is a loosely typed language, which means there is no need to explicitly declare the type of a variable.
 PHP determines the variable's type based on the assigned value.

 .. code-block:: php